KGBC: History

-Galveston Broadcasting Company Signs On KGBC

 The U.S. Federal Communications Commission (FCC) granted a construction permit in August 1946 for a new station to broadcast on 1540 kilohertz and serve the community of Galveston, Texas.
 The station began broadcasting under program test authority on February 1, 1947, and received its original broadcast license in May 1947.
 Chosen to represent original owner James W. Bradner's Galveston Broadcasting Company, the "KGBC" call sign was assigned by the FCC.
 The station has served the Galveston area since 1947.
 At its launch, the station broadcast with 1,000 watts of power and only during daylight hours.
 In 1950, the station added nighttime service, but in a directional array and at just 250 watts.
 The station powers down at night to protect clear-channel station KXEL in Waterloo, Iowa, from skywave interference.

-KGBC-FM Launches

 After 17 years of continuous operation by Galveston Broadcasting Company, KGBC was sold to Harbor Broadcasting Company, Inc., effective December 20, 1964.
-On February 11, 1968, KGBC's new owners launched an FM sister station as "KGBC-FM" (106.1 FM).
-In 1974, the FM station was sold, moved to 106.5 FM, and re-licensed as "KUFO".
-With shifting ownership and declining fortunes, the station became "KXKX" in 1979 and "KQQK" in 1986 before signing off forever and having its license cancelled by the FCC in March 1989.
-As of December 2011, the 106.5 frequency is occupied by an unrelated Spanish Adult Hits station licensed as "KOVE-FM".
+On February 11, 1968, KGBC's new owners launched an FM sister station, KGBC-FM (106.1.
+In 1974, the FM station was sold, moved to 106.5 FM, and re-licensed as KUFO.
+With shifting ownership and declining fortunes, the station became KXKX in 1979 and KQQK in 1986 before signing off and having its license cancelled by the FCC in March 1989.
+As of December 2011, the 106.5 frequency is occupied by an unrelated Spanish adult hits station, KOVE-FM.